 La Brasserie Rosie – A big yes!

-In the Bastille district of Paris, the brasserie Rosie is a friendly address that we warmly recommend!
+In the Bastille district of Paris, the brasserie Rosie is a convivial address that we warmly recommend!
 On the menu: egg mayo, fillet of beef with pepper sauce, lamb mouse, Paris-Brest… Here, you’ll enjoy the kind of modern, comforting French cuisine we love, all at affordable prices!
 Go for it!

 📍Location: 53 Rue du Faubourg Saint-Antoine, 75011 Paris